tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Core_Concepts.md

 __A Region__ is a geographical isolated area that contains AWS resources.

 An __Availability Zone__ (Logical Data center) is a single data center or a group of data centers within a Region.
-Availability Zones are located tens of miles apart from each other.
+Availability Zones are located tens of miles apart from each other (separate facilities).

 A Region consists of three or more Availability Zones.